AlecJ/ava2/readme.md

 Backend:
 `docker-compose up`

-Connect to the mongo service and create a db named `ava` (or anything and update the mongo URI.)
+Connect to the mongo service and create a db named `ava` (or anything and update the mongo URI in the docker-compose.)

 ## To Do

--   russia cannot perform battles? need to check out chris's game
--   two battles created?

--   fix main menu
--   (me) for who is the player's country

--   can easily share game code verbally
--   sesion id is 6 characters?

--   selectTerritory validation rules
 -   during mobilization, highlight factory tiles

 -   highlight selected territory

+-   selectTerritory validation rules

 -   cannot select hawaii
 -   west russia border removed